0xb120/cheatsheets_and_ctf-notes/Readwise/Articles/HTTP Toolkit - What Is X-Forwarded-for and When Can You Trust It.md

 ---
 author: HTTP Toolkit
+aliases:
-aliases: [What Is X-Forwarded-for and When Can You Trust It?]
+  - What Is X-Forwarded-for and When Can You Trust It?
-tags: [readwise/articles]
+tags:
+  - readwise/articles
 url: https://httptoolkit.com/blog/what-is-x-forwarded-for/
-date: 2024-08-20
+created: 2024-08-20
 ---
 # What Is X-Forwarded-for and When Can You Trust It?